USC Gould School of Law

 The school offers several programs for international lawyers who wish to become familiar with the U.S. legal system.
 Master of Laws (LLM) students receive special assistance in examination preparation, career development and adjusting to life in Los Angeles, in addition to English-language tutoring.
 Both LL.M. and Master of Comparative Law (MCL) students participate in several of USC Law's Institutes, which present lectures by legal experts on key issues.

 All USC Law students receive the benefits of a lifetime of professional contacts, through the Trojan Family network of alumni and alumnae.

 The USC Gould School of Law offers some graduate and certificate programs online.
 To begin exploring USC's online offerings, please visit USC Online.

 Graduate degree programs

-- Master of Comparative Law (M.C.L.)
-For recent law graduates and practicing attorneys, judges, bankers, academics, members of government ministries.
+- Comparative Law (MCL) For recent law graduates and practicing attorneys, judges, bankers, academics, members of government ministries.

 - Visiting International Program Non-degree program; U.S. law for international legal and business professionals.

 - Summer Law & English Program Introduction to U.S. legal system and "legal English".